Key facts about egg allergies

 Older children with an egg allergy may wheeze, sneeze or have watery eyes.
 Sometimes their reaction might not be instant, but their eczema might get worse, their tummy may swell and be painful, and they might experience constipation, diarrhoea, or not gain weight.

 Adults with an egg allergy might experience eczema, swollen skin or asthma.
+Check the latest food allergy guidance from the NHS.

 Severe reactions to egg, like anaphylaxis (where the person affected collapses or is struggling to breathe), are much rarer than with nut or milk allergies.
 If they do happen, they always need to be treated as a medical emergency, so call 999 for an ambulance.